 Try a Meditation App

-A 2022 study found that using a meditation app is a beneficial way to Frontiers in Public Health “Effects of Mindfulness Exercise Guided by a Smartphone App on Negative Emotions and Stress in Non-Clinical Populations: A Systematic Review and Meta-Analysis” View Source .
-Another study from 2019 found that the Calm app was particularly effective in JMIR Mhealth Uhealth “Efficacy of the Mindfulness Meditation Mobile App “Calm” to Reduce Stress Among College Students: Randomized Controlled Trial” View Source .
+A 2022 study found that using a meditation app is a beneficial way to decrease negative emotions Frontiers in Public Health “Effects of Mindfulness Exercise Guided by a Smartphone App on Negative Emotions and Stress in Non-Clinical Populations: A Systematic Review and Meta-Analysis” View Source .
+Another study from 2019 found that the Calm app was particularly effective in reducing stress levels in college students JMIR Mhealth Uhealth “Efficacy of the Mindfulness Meditation Mobile App “Calm” to Reduce Stress Among College Students: Randomized Controlled Trial” View Source .

 We’ve tested meditation apps too—and really like a few.
 Calm is our favorite all-around option.
 With an expansive library of guided meditations, sleep sounds, and relaxing music, it can serve as a resource for anyone looking to begin meditating for the first time or relax in general.
 It costs about $10 month.
 We think it’s worth it, but if you’re looking for a free option, try Healthy Minds Program.